MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/get-ready/readiness-assessment-fix.md

 **Advisory**

-Make sure that any compliance policies you have don't include any Microsoft Managed Desktop devices.
+Make sure that any compliance policies you have don't include any Microsoft Managed Desktop devices or users.
 For steps, see [Create a compliance policy in Microsoft Intune](https://docs.microsoft.com/mem/intune/configuration/custom-settings-configure).